hergek/cra-template-charpente/README.md

 ## Note

-remember to run the following command, to check the dependencies version already installed
+remember to run the following command, to check the version dependencies if they are up to date

 ```bash
 npx npm-check-updates